GeoCat/odoo/email_templates/README.md

 They will not be deployed automatically, but they need to be *manually* set in the Odoo Settings (search for `Email Templates`).

 The following sections explain how Odoo email templates work.
+Be prepared to be confused, as Odoo's email template system is a flaming hot mess. 😰

 ## Different kinds of email templates